codeforbtv/expunge-vt/README_EXTENSIONS_OVERVIEW.md

 - `background` [[Docs](https://developer.chrome.com/extensions/background_pages)]: Background scripts are triggered by browser events such as navigating toa new page, closing a tab, etc.

 * `permissions`​​ [[Docs](https://developer.chrome.com/extensions/permission_warnings)]: Chrome extensions can behave in ways that most web content is prohibited from doing.
-Permissions allow extensions to use certain features, such as ​access the ​cookies​ & ​storage​ for other tabs​ and​ perform​ Cross-Origin XMLHttpRequsts.
+Permissions allow extensions to use certain features, such as ​access the ​cookies​ & ​storage​ for other tabs​ and​ perform​ Cross-Origin `XMLHttpRequest`s.
 Reviewing [the permission list](https://developer.chrome.com/extensions/declare_permissions) gives you a good idea of the kinds of features an extension could implement.

 ## Common Extension Elements